Was the Officer Qualified to Conduct the HGN Test?

 Q: The HGN test is actually an ophthalmological exam, right?

 Q: You are not an ophthalmologist, officer, are you?

 Q: You haven’t had any special training in ophthalmology, have you?

 Q: As part of your HGN training, were you told that there are many potential eye disorders that can affect the test results?

 Q: However, you are not qualified to determine whether or not Mr. Smith had, or has, any eye disorders, are you?

 Q: Yet eye disorders can affect the HGN test results, correct?

 A: I believe so.

-If you need an Orange County DUI attorney, call Mike Coffey for a free consultation.
+If you need an Orange County DUI attorney, call Mike the Law Office of Mike Coffey Attorney at Lawfor a free consultation.